 — The non-AP STA includes other Control fields in the HE variant HT Control field and the available space in the HE variant HT Control field is not sufficient to contain an additional UPH Control subfield.

 — The frame is a Control frame.”

+[RS: It looks like D4.3 has modifications to these statements.
+These modifications have grammatical issues, most significantly “No UPH Control subfield is included”.
+Change “No UPH Control subfield is included” to “A UPH Control subfield is not included”.
+With the corrections for MPDU, the statement should read:

+A non-AP STA shall include an HE variant HT Control field containing the UPH Control subfield in the frames carried in the A-MPDU of the HE TB PPDU with the following exceptions:

+A UPH Control subfield is not included in any frame if the remaining space in the A-MPDU, after inclusion of solicited frames that cannot contain an HE variant HT Control field, is not sufficient to contain frame(s) that contain an HE variant HT Control field.

+A UPH Control subfield is not included in a frame if the other Control subfields in the HE variant HT Control field and the available space in the HE variant HT Control field, other than Control subfields with a Control ID subfield equal to 15, are included in the HE variant HT Control field of the frame, is not sufficient to contain an additional UPH Control subfield as well.

+A UPH Control subfield is not included in a frame that is a Control frame.

 [027] 341.3, change “A non-AP STA shall not include a Control subfield with a Control ID subfield set to 15 in the HE variant HT Control field of the MPDUs carried in an HE TB PPDU.” to ” A non-AP STA shall not include a Control subfield with a Control ID subfield set to 15 in the HE variant HT Control field of the frames carried in an HE TB PPDU.”

+[RS: accepted]

 [028] 347.34, change “If a non-AP STA transmits an HE TB PPDU that contains an MPDU that solicits an immediate response in an RA-RU and the expected response is not received, the transmission is considered unsuccessful.” to “If a non-AP STA transmits an HE TB PPDU that contains a frame that solicits an immediate response in an RA-RU and the expected response is not received, the transmission is considered unsuccessful.”

+[RS: accepted]

 [029] 374.23, change “NOTE 2—The Trigger frame can also be a TRS Control subfield contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU, and is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR.” to “NOTE 2—The Trigger frame can also be a TRS Control subfield contained in a frame carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU, and is recommended to allocate enough resources in subsequent Trigger frames sent during the TWT SP so that the STA can send as much as possible of the data reported in the BSR.”

+[RS: accepted (I’ll ignore the factually incorrect “The Trigger frame can also be a TRS Control subfield”)]